rolling-scopes-school/tasks/stage0 (EN)/modules/rs-school-intro/README.md

 1. You need to create and fill out a [student profile in RS APP](https://app.rs.school/registry/student).
 Access to the RS APP is through your GitHub account.
 You can create a GitHub account here - https://github.com/.
 2. Check if you're enrolled in the course.
 To do this, go to https://app.rs.school/ and navigate to the "Dashboard" page.
 The top of the page should display a heading like `Student dashboard {Your Course Name}`, for example, `Student dashboard JS/FE Pre-School 2022Q4`.
-3. Include your GitHub account in your Discord nickname <https://rs.school/docs/ru/rs-school-chats>
+3. Include your GitHub account in your Discord nickname <https://rs.school/docs/rs-school-chats>
+   We have here links to our global Discord server, but if you want to stay in English only discord - here is the invite [Link](https://discord.gg/GupRZjBKkd)
 4. Bookmark the course schedule.
 To do this, go to https://app.rs.school/ and navigate to the "Schedule" page.
-5. Take the "[St1] RSS Test" in RS APP ([Submitting assignments in RS APP](https://rs.school/docs/ru/rs-app-tasks#тесты)).
+5. Take the "[St1] RSS Test" in RS APP ([Submitting assignments in RS APP](https://rs.school/docs/rs-app-tasks)).

 ## Terminology You Need to Know